 Heavy clay soil

-Can be remedied by raising your bed by 6 to 8 inches with the soil mixture mentioned above and plant your shade gardening plant.
-This will allow the shrub the required good drainage.
+Heavy clay soil can be remedied by making a raised bed, by 6 to 8 inches, using the soil mixture mentioned above.
+This will also give the shrubs soil good drainage.

 Should the leaves turn yellow and the veins stay green, chances are you'll need to add a little acid fertilizer to the soil.
 Over fertilizing is more of a problem than under fertilizing.

-This wonderful shade loving plant comes in a variety colors as well as sizes from 8 to 80 inches tall, so look for the one to match your needs.
+This wonderful shade loving plant comes in a variety colors as well as sizes from 8 to 80 inches tall.

 Watering is essential during dry spell.